jonasbergstroem/Cohomology-of-moduli-spaces-of-curves/README.md

 The S_n-equivariant Euler characteristic of the moduli space of stable n-pointed curves of genus g has been computed from S_n'-equivariant Euler characteristic of the moduli spaces of smooth n'-pointed curves of genus g', with 3g'-3+n' \leq 3g-3+n, using (an implementation in maple by Carel Faber of) the formula (Theorem 8.13) in:
 "E. Getzler and M. M. Kapranov, Modular operads, Compos.
 Math.
 110 (1998), no. 1, 65–126".

+All S_n-equivariant Euler characteristics below can also be taken with values in the Grothendieck group of mixed Hodge structures.

 The package SF for maple by John Stembridge was used for computations with symmetric polynomials.

 ### Genus 0

-This data was computed using results of:
-"E. Getzler, Operads and moduli spaces of genus 0 Riemann surfaces, in: The moduli space of curves(Texel Island, 1994), pp. 199–230, Progr.
+This was computed using results from  "E. Getzler, Operads and moduli spaces of genus 0 Riemann surfaces, in: The moduli space of curves(Texel Island, 1994), pp. 199–230, Progr.
 Math., vol. 129, Birkhäuser Boston, Boston, MA, 1995".

 -The file "M0n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 0 with n up to 17.